National Poetry Slam: Trinidad and Tobago: Other Records

-Slam points
+Slam Points

 Slam points is a system developed by local poet Derron Sandy to assess competitors' overall performance in the slam over the years.
-Every time a poet wins the National Slam, they are given 4 points.
-Second place is given 3 points, third place 2 points, and making the finals gives you 1 point.
-Alexandra Stewart has the most Slam Points of all time, with a historical tally of 32.
+Every time a poet wins the National Slam they are given 4 points.
+Second place is given 3 points, third place 2 points, and making the finals gives 1 point.
+Alexandra Stewart has the most slam points of all time, with a historical tally of 34.